complyue/haskit/README.md

       `return default <formulae>` in order for objects to be able to override it with magic methods for more meaningful, superior implementations.

-      And a subclass' magic method assumes higher priority than those from some super classes, so a class can `return` `default <expr>` to prefer super implementation while providing a fail-safe implementation.
-This is more useful when multiple inheritance is in consideration, and as the choice being dynamically decidable.

       E.g. the `++` and `+` operator come with default batteries are meant to do string concatenation (as for non-numeric values in case of `+` operator) after both operands converted with `str()`, but obviously the